The new year is bringing changes to road traffic laws in Germany, Austria and Switzerland. Learn all about them here:

 In Austria, cycling traffic was last significantly revised in October 2022.
 For example, legal minimum distances when overtaking cyclists were introduced (1.5 meters lateral distance).
 A green arrow that allows right turns at red lights after stopping was also added to the road traffic regulations.
 In addition, on 30 km/h roads, two single-lane cyclists are permitted to ride next to each other, provided that no one is endangered or prevented from overtaking.

-From July 1, 2025, municipalities will have more options to set a 30 km/h speed limit on roads.
+Starting July 1, 2025, municipalities will have more options to set a 30 km/h speed limit on roads.
 This will indirectly affect driving side by side.
 However, there are no other direct changes for cyclists.

 However, something important will change for e-scooter riders in 2025 with regard to accident insurance on the way to work.